-The temple is a welcome place to all people regardless of religion or ethnicity.
-In close proximity of the Beira Lake, the temple is also involved in several welfare and charitable works such as old people’s homes, an orphanage and a school.
+This temple is a welcome place for all people regardless of religion or ethnicity.
+In close proximity to Beira Lake, the temple is also involved in several welfares and charitable works such as old people’s homes, an orphanage and a school.

 2. National Museum of Colombo – Colombo:

-The largest museum of Sri Lanka, the National Museum of Colombo is home to ancient artifacts telling the story of Sri Lanka.
-The museum was ordered by the British Governor of Ceylon; Sir William Henry Gregory, after the need for a publis museum was voiced to him by the Royal Asiatic Society.
+The largest museum in Sri Lanka, the National Museum of Colombo is home to ancient artefacts telling the story of Sri Lanka.
+The museum was ordered by the British Governor of Ceylon; Sir William Henry Gregory, after the need for a public museum was voiced to him by the Royal Asiatic Society.
 Construction works finished in 1876 and the museum opened to the public with great attendance the following year.

 In the following decades, the collections of the museum grew especially with the addition of new buildings and halls.
-Of the artifacts on display are the throne of the last Kandyan King, skeletons of animals native to the country and the National Museum Library was established in 1870.
-It’s been a requirement by law since 1885 that a copy of any document printed be logged in the library.
+Of the artefacts on display is the throne of the last Kandyan King, skeletons of animals native to the country and the National Museum Library was established in 1870.
+It’s been a requirement by law since 1885 that a copy of any document printed is logged in the library.

 3. Old Town of Galle and its Fortifications – Galle:

 Galle Fort is the largest remaining fortress in Asia that was built by European occupiers.
-The fort kept its polished appearance due to regular restoration works which was classified as a UNESCO World Heritage Site for the perfect mixture of European architecture and south Asian traditions.
-In the vicinity of the fort there are several interesting sites such as the Groote Kerk or the Dutch Reformed Church and the oldest Breadfruit Tree in Sri Lanka.
+The fort kept its polished appearance due to regular restoration works it was classified as a UNESCO World Heritage Site for the perfect mixture of European architecture and South Asian traditions.
+In the vicinity of the fort, there are several interesting sites such as the Groote Kerk or the Dutch Reformed Church and the oldest Breadfruit Tree in Sri Lanka.

-People’s Republic of Bangladesh is the 8th most populated country in the world.
-As part of the Bengal region, the country was a part of a strong naval power.
+The people’s republic of Bangladesh is the 8th most populated country in the world.
+As part of the Bengal region, the country was a part of strong naval power.
 The country earned its independence and emerged as a sovereign country in 1971.
 The capital Dhaka is an economic and cultural hub and is the largest city in the country.

 1. Ahsan Manzil – Dhaka: